baileydunning/campsights/packages/client/README.md

 - Robust error and loading states for weather and data fetching
 - All weather and directions UI is styled via CSS for maintainability
 - Comprehensive unit and integration tests using Vitest
+- Works offline: previously loaded data and app shell are available without a network connection
+- Offline status indicator with clear messaging
+- Caches static assets and API responses for fast repeat visits

+## PWA Usage

+You can install Campsights as a PWA on your device:

+- On desktop, click the install icon in your browser address bar or use the browser menu to "Install App".
+- On mobile, use "Add to Home Screen" from your browser menu.
+- When offline, the app will show an offline indicator and allow you to view any data you've already loaded.

 ## Getting Started